luttje/liquidish/README.md

 We'll assume you have a Vite project set up.
 If not, you can create one with `npm init vite@latest`.

-1. Install this package in your project:
+1. Install [this package](https://www.npmjs.com/package/liquidish) in your project:

     ```bash
-    npm install luttje/liquidish
+    npm i -D liquidish
     ```

+    *Seeing how you will be using this in your bundler, you should likely install it as a dev dependency.*

 2. Create a bunch of `.liquid` files you want to compile, e.g: `src/templates`.